abelsiqueira/abelsiqueira.github.io-old/_posts/2014-06-04-boardgame.markdown

 ---
 <p> I (not so) recently became interested in board games.
 To clarify, I am not
 talking about the "classic" board games like War, Monopoly, and such.
 I'm talking about board games with advanced mechanics.
-This does mean they are all complex, but that they are (mostly) well-though and balanced.
+This does not mean they are all complex, but that they are (mostly) well-though and balanced.
 These board games gathered a legion of followers, most of them geeks and nerds, that are interested in some fun hobby.
 Note that RPG and digital games are